-- 1.1 Tuition benefits for undergraduate degree programmes or courses equal to one-half of regular tuition shall be available to the spouse of: - a) a Member with a full-time continuing appointment, - b) a disabled Member who is receiving Long Term Disability Insurance [see 1.16.5]; - a retired Member, including a Member receiving the Retirement Allowance [see 2.5.1 and 3.5.1], who has been employed by the University for a minimum of 25 years; - a deceased Member, if the deceased tenured Faculty member, or permanent Librarian, or permanent Lab Instructor, or permanent Clinical Associate or permanent Coady and Extension program teaching staff who held a continuous appointment, had 15 years of service with the University and was employed by the University at the time of death.
+- 1.1 Tuition benefits for undergraduate degree programmes or courses equal to one-half of regular tuition shall be available to the spouse of: - a) a Member with a full-time continuing appointment, - b) a disabled Member who is receiving Long Term Disability Insurance [see 1.16.5]; - c) a retired Member, including a Member receiving the Retirement Allowance [see 2.5.1 and 3.5.1], who has been employed by the University for a minimum of 25 years; - d) a deceased Member, if the deceased tenured Faculty member, or permanent Librarian, or permanent Lab Instructor, or permanent Nurse Educator, or permanent Dietetic Educator or permanent Coady Program Teaching Staff or permanent Learning Skills Instructor who held a continuous appointment, had 15 years of service with the University and was employed by the University at the time of death. - e) A Member holding a Limited-Term appointment who has worked for two consecutive academic years. - f) Members who work part-time in an established position on a continuing and recurring basis for 50% or more of full-time employment are eligible for tuition credit. - 1.2 Spouses of full-time Members enrolled in the Post-RN program will be eligible for tuition credits equivalent to one-half tuition for a year.
+Spouses of part-time Members enrolled in the Post-RN program will be eligible to apply for the tuition credit on a prorata basis.
+This exception is granted on the basis that the Post-RN program is only available on a part-time basis. - 1.3 The tuition benefits are the same as those for children under 1.17.2:1.1.

-- e) A member holding a limited-term appointment who has worked for two consecutive academic years. - f) Members who work part-time in an established position on a continuing and recurring basis for 50% or more of full-time employment are eligible for tuition credit. - 1.2 Spouses of full-time staff members enrolled in the Post-RN program will be eligible for tuition credits equivalent to one-half tuition for a year.
-Spouses of part-time Members enrolled in the Post-RN program will be eligible to apply for the tuition credit on a pro-rata basis.
-This exception is granted on the basis that the Post-RN program is only available on a part-time basis. - 1.3 The tuition benefits are the same as those for children under 1.17.2:1.1. - 1.4 For the purposes of this article, the Bachelor of Education is considered a graduate degree. - 2.1 To be eligible for the continuation of this benefit, a student enrolled in a degree or diploma programme must remain in good academic standing. - 2.2 Students on academic probation are ineligible for this benefit. - 3.0 Tuition benefit, for the spouse of a Member as described in 1.1, is provided, on a prorated basis, for part-time study, Summer School or Intersession courses. - 4.0 In the event that the spouse qualifies for an academic scholarship (entrance or in-course), she or he shall be entitled to the full value of the academic scholarship plus the benefit provided here. - 5.0 An individual eligible for this benefit in a given academic term or year shall contact Human Resources.
+- 1.4 For the purposes of this article, the Bachelor of Education is considered a graduate degree. - 2.1 To be eligible for the continuation of this benefit, a student enrolled in a degree or diploma programme must remain in good academic standing. - 2.2 Students on academic probation are ineligible for this benefit. - 3.0 Tuition benefit, for the spouse of a Member as described in 1.1, is provided, on a prorated basis, for part-time study, Summer School or Intersession courses. - 4.0 In the event that the spouse qualifies for an academic scholarship (entrance or in-course), they shall be entitled to the full value of the academic scholarship plus the benefit provided here. - 5.0 An individual eligible for this benefit in a given academic term or year shall contact Human Resources.